Bitpainter75/FerrumKix/README.md

 Without it FerrumPlay starts, but tells you it cannot play anything.

+Audio CD playback uses the optical drive directly.
+On Linux, your account needs read access to the drive (typically through the distribution's optical-drive permission group).

 ### Windows and macOS

 The code is prepared for both, but there are no packages yet and they are untested.
 MPRIS and the single running instance need the D-Bus session bus and are Linux only.
 If you build it there and try it, please let me know how it goes.